About Me

 PROFESSIONAL WORK

-As for my professional work, in 2020, I was a Summer Scholar with the National Council on US-Arab Relations—with whom I have also served as both a delegate and chairman for the Model Arab League program—where I learned more about the Arab world and worked to help promote a better understanding of it amongst the American public.
+As for my professional work, in 2020, I was a Summer Scholar with the National Council on US-Arab Relations—with whom I have also served as both a delegate and chairman for the Model Arab League program—where I learned more about the Arab world and worked to help promote a better understanding of it among the American public.

 In 2021, I interned with Churches for Middle East Peace and helped mobilize Christians to advocate for security, equality, and justice for the people of the Middle East.
 That same year, I also had the opportunity to take part in a service-learning trip to Georgia.
 While I was there, I worked with a diverse coalition of civil society leaders to advocate for the human rights of marginalized ethnic and religious communities in the country.
 I returned to the South Caucasus in 2023 to study Azerbaijani at the Azerbaijan University of Languages through the U.S. Department of State Critical Language Scholarship program.